stebett/setup-cameras/README.md

 - [ ] Options for MJPEG + AVI and H.264/H.265 + MP4
 - [ ] Implement non-dropping queue (?)
 - [ ] create_configs with automatic serial code
+- [ ] instruction for conda environment to activate for scripts

 - [x] First frame is 0
 - [x] Wait at the beginning